 From time to time, students may be given permission to dress up.
-Dress is to be modest.
+Dress is to be modest and follow the guidelines as relayed.

-Ladies: No low cut tops, no leggings, dresses/skirts should be no shorter than the top of the knee.
+Ladies: No low-cut tops, no leggings, dresses/skirts should be no shorter than the top of the knee.